equinor/vscode-septic/README.md

 -   Ignore Diagnostics for specified paths.
 -   Documentation: Built in documentation of objects/attributes and calcs based on source code.
 -   SignatureHelp: Signature help for calcs
--   Code actions for fixing references to unknown Evrs in calcs
+-   Code Actions: Fixing references to unknown Evrs in calcs
+-   Co-Pilot: Chat interface with specialized chat participant for generating Septic calculations.
+Quick fix for generating calculation for selected CalcPvr based on Text1 description
 -   Command for extracting all OPC-tags used in the config/scg-context
 -   Command for detecting cycles in calcs
 -   Command for comparing configs